cghiaus/dm4bem/t03/README.md

-# From thermal circuit to state-space representation: tc2ss
+# Thermal circuit and state-space representation for a thermal circuit with capacities in every node

 | JupyterLab |  Voilà|
 | :-----------------------: | :---------------------: |